 Experience Australia through small group guided walks in twelve iconic National Parks including the World Heritage Great Barrier Reef, Lady Musgrave and Fraser Islands and New England wilderness.
 Diverse natural wonders unique to Australia will include Carnarvon Gorge, Bald Rock and Girraween, galleries of indigenous rock art, the legendary outback, all in one great adventure – 15 days departs Brisbane

 Single Supplement AUD$1,183.
 Special Discounts apply to this tour.
-See Clause 4 of the Terms and Conditions.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.
-Minimum number of guests for this tour is 7.

 A preferred opportunity for first time international visitors to experience Australia and indeed “Aussies” seeking greater awareness of their country.

 Have you completed this tour?
 Click here to submit a review!

 Pre departure administration, meet ‘n greet and tour briefings in Brisbane the afternoon before departure

 Commence your journey travelling north from Brisbane to Mt Ngungun (253m) one of the Glass House Mountains named by English seafaring explorer, Captain James Cook.
 We’ll walk to the summit then continue on to the Sunshine Coast for lunch and a short beach roam.
 Enjoy an inspection of unique Wallum Country with its birdlife and flora and then take a popular headland walk in Noosa National Park with its secluded beaches and coves, viewing the marine life (migrating Humpback Whales in season), bronzed Aussie surfers riding the waves, abundant birdlife and occasional Koalas.